shaypal5/speks/README.rst

   pip install speks

 Use
 ===

-This is a packaged version of the `TwitterGenderPredictor code by JT Wolohan <https://github.com/jtwool/TwitterGenderPredictor>`_, which itself is a Python implementation of Sap et al.'s gender prediction algorithm for Twitter.
+This is a Python 3, packaged version of the `TwitterGenderPredictor code by JT Wolohan <https://github.com/jtwool/TwitterGenderPredictor>`_, which itself is a Python implementation of Sap et al.'s gender prediction algorithm for Twitter.
 The algorithm should be 90% accurate given a large sample of users and a reasonable amount of data for each user.

 You can have the package predict the gender of a Twitter user by providing the ``predict_gender_by_tweets`` function with a list of tweets contents.